Gravitational collapse of a fluid with torsion into a universe in a black hole

-The simplest and most natural mechanism for preventing singularities is provided by the classical Einstein--Cartan (EC) theory of gravity which equips spacetime with torsion.
-In this theory, expanded by Sciama and Kibble, the Lagrangian density for the gravitational field is proportional to the Ricci scalar, as in general relativity (GR) \cite{Lord,EC,Niko}.
-The conservation law for the total (orbital and spin) angular momentum of a Dirac particle in curved spacetime must be consistent with the Dirac equation that allows the spin-orbit interaction.
-This consistency requires that the torsion tensor, which is the antisymmetric part of the affine connection \cite{Schr}, is not constrained to zero \cite{req}.
-Instead, torsion is determined by the field equations obtained from varying the action for gravity and matter with respect to the torsion tensor \cite{Lord,EC,Niko}.
-The torsion tensor turns out to be proportional to the spin tensor of fermionic matter.
+{\bf Introduction}\\ The torsion tensor is the antisymmetric part of the affine connection \cite{Schr}.
+The general theory of relativity (GR) assumes that this tensor vanishes \cite{GR,LL2}.
+However, the conservation law for the total (orbital and spin) angular momentum of a Dirac particle in curved spacetime must be consistent with the Dirac equation that allows the spin-orbit interaction.
+This consistency requires that the torsion tensor is not constrained to zero \cite{req}.
+The simplest and most natural theory of gravity that extends GR by equipping spacetime with torsion is the Einstein--Cartan (EC) theory \cite{Lord,EC,non,Niko}.
+In this theory, expanded by Sciama and Kibble, the Lagrangian density for the gravitational field is proportional to the Ricci scalar, as in GR.
+Torsion is determined by the field equations obtained from varying the action for gravity and matter with respect to the torsion tensor \cite{Lord,EC,non,Niko}.
+The torsion tensor turns out to be algebraically proportional to the spin tensor of fermionic matter, so torsion does not propagate.
 Consequently, EC can be rewritten as GR with the symmetric Levi-Civita connection, in which the energy--momentum tensor of matter acquires additional terms that are quadratic in the spin tensor.
+Therefore, EC is free from ghosts that can be present in other theories with torsion, in which torsion is propagating \cite{ghost}.
 The multipole expansion of the conservation law for the spin tensor in EC leads to the representation of the fermionic matter as a spin fluid (ideal fluid with spin) \cite{NSH}.

 Torsion can generate gravitational repulsion and prevent the formation of a cosmological singularity in a homogeneous and isotropic universe described by the Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric \cite{FLRW,Lord,LL2,GR} when spins of fermions are aligned, which was discovered by Hehl \cite{Hehl}, Trautman \cite{Tra}, and Kopczy\'{n}ski \cite{Kop}).
 The avoidance of a singularity can occur even for randomly oriented spins because macroscopic averaging of the spin terms in the energy--momentum tensor gives a nonzero value, which was discovered by Hehl et al. \cite{HHK}.
-Consequently, the effective energy density and pressure of a spin fluid are given by
+The effective energy density and pressure of a spin fluid are given by